Continental Mark II: Legacy

 While the Mark II two-door hardtop was the exclusive model line produced by Continental, several elements of the Mark II would live on in other Ford Motor Company vehicles.
 While the Continental retractable hardtop never saw production, the top mechanism would be utilized in the 1957–1959 Ford Skyliner; the mechanism also would see use by the 1961–1967 Lincoln Continental and the 1958-1966 Ford Thunderbird.

 As part of the Lincoln brand history, the Continental Mark II is the beginning of the Mark series (with two successors in its model history), introducing the integrated "Continental tire".
 The four-point star emblem of Lincoln debuted on the Mark II and has remained in use on Lincoln vehicles since 1958.

-Today, approximately half of the original circa 3,000 cars still exist in various states of repair; an active Mark II Forum exists Prices range between $25,000 for a running example in poor repair to $240,000 in concours condition.
+Today, approximately half of the original circa 3,000 cars still exist in various states of repair; an active Mark II Forum exists.